1nst4ll/mango-news/PROGRESS.md

 ### Current Status

-Audited the existing scraping process and reevaluated the strategy using the Firecrawl tool.
-Updated the scraper logic to improve content extraction by removing specific HTML tag filtering and adding post-processing to clean the scraped markdown content.
+Removed all custom frontend styling and related dependencies.
+The frontend now relies on default browser styles.
+Continued work on the scraping and administrative features.
+The scraper logic has been refactored to extract individual articles from source pages and save them to the database.
+Backend endpoints and frontend buttons have been added to trigger full scrapes, scrape individual sources, and purge all articles.
+Several issues related to database permissions, Firecrawl SDK usage, and Groq API calls have been diagnosed and addressed.
+Refer to the [README.md](./README.md) for a project overview, technology stack, and structure.

 ### Completed Tasks Checklist

+- [x] Removed all Tailwind CSS and DaisyUI styling from the frontend components, configuration files, and `index.css`.
 - [x] Audited scraping process and refined strategy based on Firecrawl tool testing.
-- [x] Applied DaisyUI styling to frontend components (`App.tsx`, `NewsFeed.tsx`, `TopicFilter.tsx`, `DateRangeFilter.tsx`, `ArticleDetail.tsx`, `AdminDashboard.tsx`, `SourceManagement.tsx`).
 - [x] Implemented mobile-first responsive design for frontend components (`NewsFeed.tsx`, `ArticleDetail.tsx`, `SourceManagement.tsx`).
-- [x] Removed all Tailwind CSS and DaisyUI styling from the frontend components, configuration files, and `index.css`.

 ## Latest Update - 2025-04-21